wied03/karma_webpack_2/README.md

 * Webpack configuration specified within Karma config file
 * Source map friendly (can be used automatically in results or made available to frameworks)
 * Allows specifying other files to Karma outside of your webpack bundle
+* Uses in memory filesytem for bundle location (but still allows filesystem caching for loaders like Babel, Opal)

 ## Installation: